gracefulife/clova-developer-guide/en/CIC/References/Context_Objects.md

 # Context information

 Context information indicates various states of a client.
-To provide context, include context objects when sending [event messages](/CIC/References/CIC_Message_Format.md#Event) with the CIC APIs.
+To provide context, include context objects when sending [event messages](/CIC/References/CIC_API.md#Event) (CIC APIs).
 Context information must reflect states at the time when the user has spoken.
 The following are the available context objects.

 * [`AudioPlayer.PlaybackState`](#PlaybackState)
 * [`Device.DeviceState`](#DeviceState)